opendocsg/slw-judgments-backfill/2018_SGHC_71/report.md

 30     At this juncture, I noted that the Defence submitted that the cultural limitations of the GSS were not squarely put to Dr Frumkin in cross-examination, and that this was in contravention of the

 rule in _Browne v Dunn_ (1893) 6 R 67 (“ _Browne v Dunn_ ”). [note: 97] I disagreed, and was careful to rely only on evidence that had been put to the witnesses.
-As noted in _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ [2007] 1 SLR(R) 292 at [42], the rule was one of fairness, and was not a “rigid, technical rule”.
+As noted in _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR(R) 292</span> at [42], the rule was one of fairness, and was not a “rigid, technical rule”.
 And it was clear from the Prosecution’s cross-examination of Dr Frumkin that the cultural limitations of the tests that he had administered to the accused were squarely put in

 issue. [note: 98] Accordingly, I did not think that the Defence’s reliance on the rule in _Browne v Dunn_ brought it very far in this respect.